-Cross over to the sunny side of the mountains for a stay at Suncadia, and you’ve hit the jackpot when it comes to both places to stay and outing varieties both on and off-site.
-Rent a fully-furnished vacation home that easily fits 5 to 20 people, book a Lodge guest room with river and mountain views or a room at the more intimate inn, or a trailhead condominium.
+Cross over to the sunny side of the mountains for a stay at Suncadia, and you’ve hit the jackpot when it comes to both places to stay and outing varieties both on- and off-site.
+Rent a fully furnished vacation home that easily accommodates five to 20 people; book a lodge guest room with river and mountain views; or select a room at the more intimate inn or a trailhead condominium.

-Pick what works for relaxation for your girlfriend group.
-Glade Spring Spa is an outdoor and indoor sanctuary with creeks, hot mineral baths, lounge and fire-pit areas along with a private women’s garden that includes a hot meral bath, sauna, treatment deck and lounges.
-Onsite, play gold at one of two golf courses, swim, hike, bike, run fish, or ride horses.
-(During winter, enjoy cross-country skiing, snow shoeing, ice skiing and tubing.)
-Pick from six dining options, including wine tasting at Swiftwater Cellars or cocktails at Fifty-6 Degrees at Suncadia Lodge.
+Pick what works for relaxation for your girls getaway group.
+Glade Spring Spa is an outdoor and indoor sanctuary featuring creeks, hot mineral baths and firepit areas, along with a private women’s garden that includes a hot mineral bath, sauna, treatment deck and lounges.
+On-site, play golf at one of two courses, swim, hike, bike, run fish or ride horses.
+(During winter, enjoy cross-country skiing, snowshoeing, ice skiing and tubing.)
+Pick from a variety of dining options, including home-cooked comfort foods at The Stovehouse or cocktails at Fifty-6 Degrees Lounge at Suncadia Lodge.

-Close by, Cle Elum and Roslyn are fun to bop around and look at art galleries and junk shops; they also boast a few good microbrew pubs and BBQ places.
-Head for breakfast at the Roslyn Cafe or listen to music/dance at the fun, old bar The Brick.
+Close by, Cle Elum and Roslyn are fun to bop around; there are fun art galleries and junk shops and they also boast a few good microbrew pubs and BBQ places.
+Head for breakfast at the Roslyn Cafe or listen to music and dance at the fun historic bar The Brick.